Using Astrometry to Break Degeneracies in Stellar Surface Mapping: ASTROPHYSICAL IMPLICATIONS

-Nevertheless, active nearby M dwarfs are a promising population for applying the astrometric mapping technique to probe magnetic activity.
-In total, there are 391 M dwarfs within 10 pc that will be observed by Gaia \citep{Reyl_2021}.
+Figure \ref{fig: gaia} further serves to illustrate the level of starspot coverage measurable by Gaia. \citep{morris2018spotting} show that only nearby ($<$10 pc) active M/K dwarfs, with high levels of starspot coverage, would have detectable star-spot induced astrometric jitter in forthcoming Gaia data release (DR4).
+We plot the end-of-mission Gaia DR4 and DR5 precision as curves in Figure \ref{fig: gaia}.
+Large enough starspots that lie above the curve correspond to measurable jitter and thus a mappable surface.
+While the Sun's total starspot coverage is low $f_{\rm spot} \lesssim 1\% $ \citep{Hathaway_2015} and would be below Gaia's measurement precision, larger regions of coverage have been commonly observed for magnetically active stars \citep{strass}.
+For example, \citet{Araujo_2025} find starspot coverage between 4-29$ \%$ in a sample of 11 F,G,K,M stars.
+Active nearby M dwarfs are a promising population for applying the astrometric mapping technique to probe magnetic activity.
 In addition, models of Solar-like stars predict that active G dwarfs with rotation periods of a few days can exhibit signatures of around $15$ $\mu$as at 10 pc, detectable with Gaia \citep{Sowmya_2022}.
-Red supergiants (not shown over the range in Figure \ref{fig: gaia}) may additionally show astrometric variability in Gaia data arising from large-scale convective surface structures \citep{redgiant}.
-Convection cells as large as 30 mas across have been detected on Betelgeuse via interferometry \citep{betel}.
+Within 10 pc, Gaia contains 285 F,G,K,M stars, 74 \% of which are are M-dwarfs.
+In addition to astrometry data, Gaia provides simultaneous photometry and for nearly all of this population (98 \%) TESS photometry is additionally available.
+Red supergiants (not shown over the range in Figure \ref{fig: gaia}) may show significant astrometric variability in Gaia data \citep{redgiant}.
+Astrometric variability from stellar surface structures has been reconstructed for the giant XX Trianguli of up to 24 $\mu$as \citep{xxtrianguli}.
+At even larger signal amplitudes, convection cells some 30 mas in size have been detected on Betelgeuse via interferometry \citep{betel}.